dgorin1/mddtoolkit/README.md

 -percent_frac

 ##################################################################################
-# Advanced settings (Only adjust if an advanced user with knowledge of the
+# Advanced settings (Only users with knowledge of the Differential Evolution
-# differential evolution algorithm)
+# algorithm should adjust these settings)

 # Degassing-too-early punishment: Some optimization-misfit-statistic combinations
 # may incentivize the model to degas far too early, especially when there are many